hyperledger/firefly/docs/reference/types/includes/message_description.md

 All hashes are SHA256.

-## Tags and Topics
+Each node independently calculates the hash, and the hash is included in the manifest of the [Batch](./batch) by the node that sends the message.

-Two very important fields that your application should explicitly set in the `header` are the `tag` and `topics`.
+Because the hash of that batch manifest is included in the blockchain transaction, a message transferred to a node that does not match the original message hash is rejected.

 ### Tag

-The `tag` tells the processors of the message how it should be processed, and  what data they should expect it to contain.
+The `header.tag` tells the processors of the message how it should be processed, and  what data they should expect it to contain.

 If you think of your decentralized application like a state machine, then you need to have a set of well defined transitions that can be performed between states.
 Each of these transitions that requires off-chain transfer of private data